Memorised Deck by Simon Aronson

 Key features

-Can be combined with other methods for layered misdirection
+Can be integrated with other tricks for layered misdirection

 Pros